fenago/nlp-pytorch/lab_guides/Lab_8.md

 improvement allows us to create much more efficient sequence-to-sequence models with state-of-the-art performance.

-In this chapter, we will look at the following topics:
+In this lab, we will look at the following topics:

 -   The theory of attention within neural networks
 -   Implementing attention within a neural network to construct a